-We have applied to list the units, common stock and warrants on the NASDAQ Capital Market, subject to notice of issuance, under the trading symbols "CAPNU", "CAPN" and "CAPNW", respectively.
+We have applied to list the common stock and Series A warrants on the NASDAQ Capital Market, subject to notice of issuance, under the trading symbols "CAPN" and "CAPNW", respectively.
+The Series B warrants will not be listed on any trading market.